Grindstone Indian Rancheria of Wintun-Wailaki Indians: Reservation

 The tribe's reservation is the Grindstone Rancheria, located in Glenn County, California.
-It was founded in 1907 and covers an area of 120 acre large.
+It was founded in 1907 and covers an area of 120 acre.
 Approximately 98 of the tribe's 162 members live on the rancheria.
 The nearest neighboring community is Elk Creek, situated about 5 miles to the south.

 Education

 The reservation is served by the Stony Creek Joint Unified School District.

 Government

 The Grindstone Indian Rancheria is governed by a democratically elected tribal council.
 They are headquartered in Elk Creek, California, and their current tribal chairperson is Ronald Kirk.

 Language

 Traditionally, the members of tribe spoke the Wailaki language or the Wintun, a Wintuan language of the Penutian language family, but the former is extinct and the latter has few speakers.